48 Hours in Marfa: A Definitive Guide

 See Marfa Lights for a truly inexplicable mystery

 Aliens?
-Gases?
+Atmospheric Gases?
 Reflections?
-The Marfa Lights are truly a mystery and a great thing to see (if you’re so lucky to catch them that eve).
+The Marfa Lights are truly a mystery and a wonderous thing to experience if you’re so lucky to catch them.
 A rather nice visitor center is the destination to do so - just a bit outside of town due east.

 visitmarfa.com/mystery | US-90, Marfa, TX 79843